tidyverse/tidyverse/vignettes/paper.md

 ![](data-science.png)

 Every analysis starts with data __import__: if you can't get your data into R, you can't do data science on it!
-Data import takes data stored in a file, database, or through a web application programming interface (API), and reads it into a data frame in R. Data import is supported by the core [readr](https://readr.tidyverse.org/) [@R-readr] package for flat files (like csv, tsv, and fwf).
+Data import takes data stored in a file, database, or behind a web API, and reads it into a data frame in R. Data import is supported by the core [readr](https://readr.tidyverse.org/) [@R-readr] package for tabular files (like csv, tsv, and fwf).

 Additional non-core packages, such as [readxl](https://readxl.tidyverse.org) [@R-readxl], [haven](https://haven.tidyverse.org) [@R-haven], [googledrive](https://googledrive.tidyverse.org/) [@R-googledrive], and [rvest](https://rvest.tidyverse.org/) [@R-rvest], make it possible to import data stored in other common formats or directly from the web.